Michael Hoomanawanui: St. Louis Rams

-He was drafted by the St. Louis Rams in the fifth round of the 2010 NFL Draft.
+He was selected by the St. Louis Rams in the fifth round of the 2010 NFL draft.
 On June 26, 2010, he signed a four-year, $2.4 million contract including a $215,000 signing bonus.
 During his rookie year in 2010, Hoomanawanui played 8 games (started three) making 13 receptions for 146 yards and three touchdowns.
 In 2011, he started eight games making seven catches for 83 yards.
 He was cut on September 2, 2012.

 New England Patriots

 On September 5, 2012, Hoomanawanui signed with the New England Patriots.
 During his first season with New England in 2012, Hoomanawanui played 14 games (started six) making five catches for 109 yards.
 He made his first career postseason start in the AFC Championship in a 28–13 loss against the Baltimore Ravens.

 On April 15, 2013, Hoomanawanui signed his free agent tender to remain with the Patriots.
 During the 2013 year, Hoomanawanui appeared in 13 games (started 10), made 12 catches for 136 yards and a one-handed touchdown catch in a loss to the Miami Dolphins.
 His efforts helped the Patriots to the AFC Championship again, only to lose to the Denver Broncos, 26–16.

-On March 10, 2014 it was announced Hoomanawanui re-signed with the Patriots for an additional two seasons.
+On March 10, 2014, it was announced Hoomanawanui re-signed with the Patriots for an additional two seasons.
 During the 2014 year, Hoomanawanui played 12 games (started six), made three catches for 44 yards.

 Hoomanawanui earned his first Super Bowl appearance after the Patriots' 45–7 win over the Indianapolis Colts in the 2014 AFC Championship Game, where he had one reception for six yards.
 Before that, he recorded four catches for 43 yards in the team's 35–31 Divisional round victory over the Baltimore Ravens.
 During Super Bowl XLIX against the Seattle Seahawks, Hoomanawanui caught one pass for four yards in the first quarter.
 Hoomanawanui received his first career championship title as the Patriots won the Super Bowl, 28–24, over the Seahawks.